 Apart for the components mentioned above, MySQL offers tools for database migration, SAP/R3 support, as well as several application programming interfaces (APIs).

 2 Installation and Configuration

 In this chapter we take a quick look at the installation and configuration of the MySQL components mentioned earlier.
-Since this document is meant to be used mostly by students at the Department of Computer and Systems Sciences at Stockholm University (SU) and the Royal Institute of Technology (KTH), section 2.1 provides a brief introduction to the department's MySQL environment.
-Section 2.2 provides more generic instructions for installing and configuring MySQL on any Windows platform.
+This chapter provides some generic instructions for installing and configuring MySQL on any Windows platform.